 Laos harvests about 25,000 tons of coffee annually, about two-thirds of which is Robusta.
 Coffee was brought to Laos by French colonists, where it was established on the Bolaven Plateau, an ideal growing region with a high elevation and rich volcanic soils.
 Sadly, the Vietnam War hampered coffee production for many years.
 And though the country is now making a comeback, the Bolaven Plateau remains littered with an unexploded ordinance that makes farming dangerous.

 19. El Salvador

-Thailand has only recently emerged as one of the top coffee producing countries in the world for specialty coffee.
+Thailand has only recently emerged as one of the top coffee producing countries in the world for speciality coffee.
 The high-end Arabica beans driving this reputation are mainly grown in the northern highlands, where they boost the economy and support rural development.
 Interestingly, Thailand is one of few coffee origins to also have a booming domestic coffee scene.
-Specialty coffee shops abound in the country.
+Speciality coffee shops abound in the country.

 Coffee beans are the seeds of the coffee plant, which can be either a shrub or a tree, depending on the variety.
 They thrive at higher elevations and in temperate climates with well-drained, mineral-rich soils.
 The coffee beans are obtained by harvesting the coffee cherries and removing the fruity pulp to expose the seed within.

 Want to learn more?
 We have a whole article on where coffee beans come from.

 The best coffee type is the Arabica variety.
 It is considered to be of higher quality than the Robusta, Liberica, and Excelsa varieties.
 However, the quality of a coffee is more than just its type.
 The best coffees are the ones that have been carefully harvested, processed, and roasted to showcase their natural characteristics